 Unfortunately, we couldn’t find one open nearby so we had to find a hotel in Laramie that had a room available for us and a place to park our RV.

 Thank goodness for our IHG Chase credit card reward points, as we were able to get our first night free at the Holiday Inn in Laramie, WY using points.

 Yes, you read that right, the FIRST night free.
 As we woke up the next morning we learned that the Interstate was still closed with high winds, so we needed to stay a second night!

 As a family who has traveled a lot over the last 3 years, we learned to be flexible and resilient.

 Thank goodness, as we ended up staying in the hotel for 2 nights instead of the cold RV without water.
 Especially because I was still fighting a horrible cold since our flight back from Japan.

 But you know what?
 We had our RV kitchen in the parking lot with enough propane to keep the refrigerator going.

 Talk about a convenient way to feed our family using the microwave in our hotel as Tony and I used the hotel internet to work and the kids enjoyed the indoor pool for two days.

-RVing in the snow can be fun, exciting, but also a bit of extra work.
-The weather can be unpredictable so I'd recommend having a back-up plan and making the most of it.
+RVing in the snow can be fun, and exciting, but also a bit of extra work.
+The weather can be unpredictable so I’d recommend having a back-up plan and making the most of it.